-The Delaware Department of Education offers an Inclusion credential as part of its early childhood professional development credentialing system.
-Applicants to the program must have a high school diploma and approved higher education courses or have completed the necessary community-based training.
+The Delaware Department of Education offers an Inclusion credential as part of its early childhood professional development credentialing system for providers such as child care professionals.39 Applicants to the program must have a high school diploma and approved higher education courses or have completed the necessary community-based training.
 If applicants do not have the education requirements, they can apply for the credential after the successful completion of 42-45 clock hours of Delaware Community-Based training.